m7salam/smovie-cli/README.md

 :star: Star us on GitHub — it helps!

-# Smovie - CLI personal movie recommender - Beta version ( not complete yet)
+# Smovie - CLI personal movie recommender - Beta version

 - This is a CLI application that suggests movies from the IMDB database based on the inputs you give to him.